-Second-grade students are screened for possible acceptance to the gifted program.
-Once selected students continue in the gifted program through 6th grade.
+Second-grade students are screened for possible acceptance into the gifted program.
+Once selected students have the opportunity to continue in the gifted program through 6th grade.
 Students receive weekly instruction at the Career Technical Center and/or on each campus.
 Activities include project-based learning, field trips, special performances, etc. No federal money is used for the gifted program.